microsoft/PSRule/docs/install-instructions.md

 ## Prerequisites

 - Windows PowerShell 5.1 with .NET Framework 4.7.2+ or
-- PowerShell Core 6.2 or greater on Windows, MacOS, and Linux or
-- PowerShell 7.0 or greater on Windows, MacOS, and Linux
+- PowerShell 7.1 or greater on Windows, MacOS, and Linux

-For a list of platforms that PowerShell 7.0 is supported on [see][get-powershell].
+For a list of platforms that PowerShell 7.1 is supported on [see][get-powershell].

 ## Getting the module